It's a New Day in Public Health.

 The Act creates a $151 ($1.00 for the court) surcharge on offenders convicted of sexual battery and other offenses including many of the aggravated battery and battery offenses.
 The RCPTF was created to accept collected fines, fees, and other funds designated for rape crisis services.
 The Department contracts with FCASV to distribute the trust fund monies to rape crisis centers throughout Florida.
 64F-20.001 Distribution of Funds from the Rape Crisis Program Trust Fund.

 The FCASV implements a certification program for certified rape crisis centers to ensure high-quality services are provided to sexual violence victims in Florida.
 Five of the six core services, must be achieved to receive trust fund money and to be considered a certified rape crisis center.

 - Advocacy and accompaniment services

 - Medical intervention/forensic evidence collection

 See the General Revenue (GR) Funding Formula.

-Annually, the VIPP provides a report to the Florida Legislature regarding the Rape Crisis Program Trust Fund.
+Annually, the VIPS provides a report to the Florida Legislature regarding the Rape Crisis Program Trust Fund.

 The Violence Against Women and Department of Justice Reauthorization ACT (VAWA), has improved the systemic response to sexual violence victims by funding intervention services.
 FCASV receives STOP funds to provide training and technical assistance to first responders at certified rape crisis centers, law enforcement agencies and allied professionals to improve the provision of the sexual battery recovery services for sexual assault victims.